-7. Minor Developments
+7. Minor Developments (in relation to flood risk)

-- 7.1.1 As already outlined earlier in this document, Milton Keynes Council still seeks all new development and redevelopment to use SuDS in order to reduce flood risk, improve water quality and present options for biodiversity and public amenity. - 7.1.2 In relation to flood risk, 'minor development' refers to minor non-residential extensions, alternations, and householder development (as described in paragraph 046 of the planning practice guidance). - 7.1.3 Smaller developments can still have a significant effect on local flood risk, particularly when the risks are not properly considered.
+- 7.1.1 As already outlined earlier in this document, Milton Keynes City Council still seeks all new development and redevelopment to use SuDS in order to reduce flood risk, improve water quality and present options for biodiversity and public amenity. - 7.1.2 In relation to flood risk, 'minor development' refers to minor non-residential extensions, alternations, and householder development (as described in paragraph 051 of the Planning Practice Guidance). - 7.1.3 Smaller developments can still have a significant effect on local flood risk, particularly when the risks are not properly considered.
 For example, an extension to an existing property may look to build over existing surface water drainage infrastructure which must be avoided wherever possible.
-The following section outlines considerations for drainage and flood risk associated with minor developments.
+Rights that provide for hard surfaces, for householders or business, require that provision is made for a permeable or porous surface. - 7.1.4 The following section outlines considerations for drainage and flood risk associated with minor developments.